 - Textbook of Finite Element Analysis by P. Seshu

-All the above books discuss linear FEM primarily.
-There is never one perfect book, one needs to find a reference that best suits their language and interest.
-Since nonlinear FEM does require a deeper insight into the topic, it shall be discussed in the upcoming section.
+All of the above books discuss linear FEM primarily.
+There is no one perfect reference book that suits every language and interest.
+Since nonlinear FEM does require a deeper insight into the topic, it will be discussed further in the upcoming section.

-To read more about Finite Element Analysis and the theories supporting it, check out the SimWiki.
-There, you can also find more articles related to Computer-aided Engineering
+To read more about Finite Element Analysis and the theories supporting it, check out the SimWiki, where you can find more articles related to Computer-aided Engineering.

 Programmer – Developer – Mathematician Perspective to Finite Element Analysis

-This part of the article addresses the interests of programmers, developers, and mathematicians who want to learn Finite Element Analysis (FEA / FEM).
-The main interest for those falling in this category would be to develop Finite Element Method including the development of new methods, elements, material models etc. Thus, it is mandatory to completely understand how FEM works.
+This part of the article addresses the interests of programmers, developers, and mathematicians who want to learn Finite Element Analysis (FEA/FEM).
+The main interest for those who find themselves in this category is to develop their skills in the Finite Element Method, including the development of new methods, elements, material models, etc. Thus, it is necessary for these learners to completely understand how FEM works.
 This section will address resources related to the black box.

 Mathematical and Domain-Related Preliminaries

 In the last section, the emphasis was on the pre- and post-processing regimes.
-In contrast to it, in this section, the focus will remain on providing resources related to the background working of FEA.
-Learning FEM requires sufficient understanding of the related mathematics including linear and tensor algebra, differential and integral calculus, complex numbers etc. In addition, continuum mechanics forms the basis of all mechanical engineering related problems.
-A thorough understanding of continuum mechanics is a mandatory pre-requisite to understanding FEM.
-The two-volume and freely available treatise by Prof. Rohan Abeyarathne on the topics serves as an excellent starting point for this venture.
+In contrast, this section will focus on providing resources related to the background working of FEA.
+Learning FEM requires a solid understanding of the related mathematics, including linear and tensor algebra, differential and integral calculus, complex numbers, etc. In addition, continuum mechanics forms the basis of all mechanical engineering related problems.
+A thorough understanding of continuum mechanics is a mandatory pre-requisite to understanding and mastering FEM.
+The two-volume and freely available treatise by Prof. Rohan Abeyarathne on this topic serves as an excellent starting point for this venture.

 - Ordinary Differential Equations by G. F. Carrier and C. Pearson (provides a rigorous treatment of ordinary differential equations and solution methodologies)

-- Elementary Vector and Tensor Analysis for Engineers by R. C. Brennon (an online free text)
+- Elementary Vector and Tensor Analysis for Engineers by R. C. Brennon (a free online text)